davidkatz/davidkatz.github.io/_posts/2015-07-04-consulting-answers.markdown

 I solve problems for free until there's nothing to explain and it's clear to all sides that my cost is much less than their gain.
 For this method to work, two things are necessary:

 1. An appropriate pipeline which brings in the right potential clients.
 These clients (a) have large problems I can solve big time and (b) have enough money to easily spend tens of thousands of dollars if it makes sense to them.
-2. A work method which lets me deliver value fast.
+2. A method which lets me deliver value fast.
 The key here is *deliver* not *explain*.
-The fast part powers the pipeline economics.
-If it wasn't fast I couldn't do it for free, if I couldn't do it for free my work would be tough to sell.
+The fast part enables the pipeline's economics.
+If it wasn't fast I couldn't do it for free, if I couldn't do it for free my work would be a lot tougher to sell.

 The whole thing works when after one or two meetings the client understands how my work is changing significant outcomes for their business, at which point cost is pretty much not an issue as long as they have the money available.

-The hard questions around charging high rates are (1) how do you develop the skills to actually do work that is worth tens of thousands of dollars a month (or more!) and (2) how do you put yourself in front of people who have these problems and actually deliver solutions that are so obvious that hiring you is a no brainer.
+The hard questions around charging high rates are (1) how do you develop the skills to actually do work that is worth tens of thousands of dollars a month (or more!) and (2) how do you put yourself in front of people who have these problems and actually deliver solutions that are so obvious that hiring you for more solutions is a no brainer.

 ### How do you manage conflicts with clients?

-The most important thing to understand is that if you have a conflict you already lost and you're now in damage control mode.
-When things go well conflict never happens.
+The most important thing to understand is that if you have a conflict you already lost, you're now in damage control mode.
+When things go well conflict almost never happens.
 I haven't had a conflict with a client in years, used to have them all the time.

-If you do have a conflict, optimise for ending it.
+If you do have a conflict optimise for ending it.
 These things can be a real drag and there's basically no limit on how bad it can get.
 You'll also want an agreement structure that makes the option of "hey, this isn't working out, let's just call it a day" feasible.
 This means as much time based billing as possible and as little fixed deliverables as possible.

 ### How do you fire a client?